 Most studies have found no correlation between history of sexual trauma and forced sex fantasies, but Lehmiller’s research (which is some of the most recent) did find a link.
 He suggests this is because such fantasies allow the victim to enact a version of the event where they are in control.
 This comports with anecdotal accounts describing why CNC appeals to some people who have been sexually assaulted.

 Lehmiller also found that forced sex fantasies were correlated with particular traits, such as active fantasy lives, the ability to separate sex from emotions, and thrill seeking.

 Turning the Tables

-Most studies have focused on examining why women fantasize about being “raped,” but some research has been conducted on the flip side of the scenario: fantasies about forcing others to (consensually) have sex.
+Most studies have focused on examining why women fantasize about being “raped.”
+But some research has been conducted on the flip side of the scenario: fantasies about forcing others to (consensually) have sex.
 Although these types of fantasies aren’t as prevalent as those about being forced, they are by no means uncommon.
-This is especially true among men and nonbinary people, who are twice as likely to report fantasizing about forcing sex on others as women.
+This is especially true among men and nonbinary people.
+They are twice as likely to report fantasizing about forcing sex on others as women.

 Is BDSM the Answer?

-Lehmiller notes that fantasies about either being forced to have sex or forcing sex on others correlate with more BDSM fantasies generally, which makes a lot of sense to those of us who are into BDSM and CNC.
+Lehmiller notes that fantasies about either being forced to have sex or forcing sex on others correlate with more BDSM fantasies generally.
+This makes a lot of sense to those of us who are into BDSM and CNC.
 Lehmiller’s research is an outlier in this regard, though.
 Oddly, almost none of the other existing studies on rape fantasies address BDSM, which seems like a major failing.